 The stories behind his Dymaxion car, geodesic domes, World Game and integration of science and humanism are lucidly communicated with continuous reference to his synergetic geometry.
 Permeating the entire series is his unique comprehensive design approach to solving the problems of the world.
 Some of the topics Fuller covered in this wide ranging discourse include: architecture, design, philosophy, education, mathematics, geometry, cartography, economics, history, structure, industry, housing and engineering.

-This printed work before you is a transcript of those lectures.
+The printed work below is a transcript of those lectures.
 Painstakingly typed word for word from audiotapes, these transcripts are minimally edited and maximally Fuller.
 In that vein you will run into unique Bucky-isms: special phrases, terminology, unusual sentence structures, etc. Because of this, as well as the sheer volume of words, we expect you may find places that need editing, refining and improving.
 Therefore, we invite you to participate!
 We hope that by your using it as an active resource you can, through your comments, suggestions and feedback, become a participant in the process of annotating, editing, footnoting, updating and illustrating the information it contains.
 This way it will become progressively more useful to more and more people.
 The more it is used the more useful it can become!
 Send us your edits by simply sending us a copy of the page(s) that you think need changes, marked with your suggestions and edits by mail or fax.
 We will then make the appropriate adjustments to be integrated and published in the newer versions of the work over time.

 We are grateful to make this work available and look forward to its evolution into an evermore useful, refined, and expanded document.